CookieG/Discord-Radio-Bot-UK/README.md

 You may see UNMET PEER DEP errors, ignore them.
 You can ensure discord.js is installed by running npm list discord.js

-** IMPORTANT ** Open the config.JSON file and put in your Bot "Token" you saved away. this will link the scripts in your Desktop folder to the Discord Bot you created earlier.
+** IMPORTANT ** Open the config.JSON file and put in your Bot "Token" you saved away.
+Doing this, links the scripts (.js) in your desktop folder (or wherever you stored the files) to the Discord Bot you created earlier.

 ## To run the RadioBot from your home PC/Server/NAS: